Esri/arcgis-runtime-samples-macos/arcgis-runtime-samples-macos/Layers/Identify KML features/README.md

 # Identify KML features

-Show a balloon popup with formatted content for tapped KML features.
+Show a balloon popup with formatted content for clicked KML features.
 KML supports defining HTML for popups.

 ![](image1.png)

 ## How to use the sample

-Click or tap a feature to identify it.
+Click a feature to identify it.
 Feature information will be displayed in a callout.

 Note: the KML layer used in this sample contains a screen overlay.
 The screen overlay contains a legend and the logos for NOAA and the NWS.
 You can't identify the screen overlay.

 ## How it works

-1. The identify process starts when the user taps the map.
+1. The identify process starts when the user clicks on the map.
 2. Any existing callout is dismissed using `AGSCallout.dismiss()`
 3. `AGSGeoView.identifyLayer(_:screenPoint:tolerance:returnPopupsOnly:completion:)` is called with a reference to the KML layer, the clicked position, and a tolerance of `15` points.
 4. There are several types of KML features.
 This sample will only identify features of type `AGSKMLPlacemark`